 The Permittees will track waste components, packaging, transportation and emplacement information using the same method as other waste that is transported and emplaced at the WIPP facility.
-The shielded container waste will be reported as RH TRU mixed waste as the volume of waste in the inner waste container (i.e., 30 gallons).
-Quantities of RH TRU mixed waste that arrive in canisters is currently counted based on the canister internal volume (0.89 m3) specified in the Permit.
+The shielded container waste volume will be reported as the volume of RH TRU mixed waste in the inner waste container (i.e., 30 gallons).
+Quantities of RH TRU mixed waste that arrive in canisters are currently counted based on the canister internal volume (0.89 m3) specified in the Permit.
 Therefore, shielded containers and canisters will have a common volume reporting basis in the WWIS.

-The volume of the shielded container is specified as 0.11 m3 which is the internal volume of the 30-gallon inner container.
-This is the appropriate volume for this container because shielded containers are only being approved for use with 30-gallon inner containers (i.e., shielded containers will not be direct loaded).
-Similarly, other container volumes in the Permit are internal volumes.
+The volume of the shielded container is specified as 0.11 m3, which is the internal volume of the 30-gallon inner container.
+Accordingly, the volume of the shielded container is based on the maximum amount of waste that can be placed into the container.
+This is the same basis for the other containers in the Permit.
+This is the appropriate volume for this container because shielded containers are only being approved for use with 30-gallon inner containers (i.e., shielded containers will not be used without a 30-gallon inner container).